 Cyber security policies need to find a subtle balance between protecting security and liberty.

-When Hayden was new in his role of NSA director, the export of supercomputers was a growing political issue.
+When Hayden was new in his role of NSA director, the export of supercomputers had become a major political issue.
 Supercomputer manufacturer Cray was complaining about export controls on its products.
 Hayden met with key members of the Clinton administration in the White House to discuss the matter.

 Among them was then-chief of staff John Podesta, who 15 years later would become another high-profile victim of an email leak blamed on a Russian hacking group.